Rafael López (he/him)

 “In Mexico, I used to travel over an hour to get to the library.
 I immersed myself in books and grew up with a fascination for images from different cultures.
 That early exposure to diversity and storytelling shaped my thinking.
 Words and images have the power to make convincing change.
 The chance to connect with kids through books is creative jet fuel, and I’m compelled to help children unlock their own voice and potential.”

-Rafael López is the #1 New York Times bestselling illustrator of Just Ask!
+Rafael López is the two time #1 New York Times bestselling illustrator of Just Ask!
 Be Different, Be Brave, Be You written by Sonia Sotomayor and The Day You Begin written by Jacqueline Woodson, the two-time Pura Belpre Medal award-winning illustrator of Drum Dream Girl and Book Fiesta!; and the three-time Pura Belpre Honor award-winning illustrator of Tito Puente: Mambo King; The Cazuela that the Farm Maiden Stirred; and My Name Is Celia: The Life of Celia Cruz.

 Rafael is an internationally recognized illustrator and artist whose work brings diverse characters to children’s books.
 He is driven to produce and promote books that reflect and honor the lives of all young people.
 Born and raised in Mexico City to architect parents, Rafael López was immersed in the rich visual heritage, music, and surrealism of his native culture.